The Perki-Bay Expedition is designed to be a resource awareness campaign centered on the protection of the Perkiomen Creek.

 Expedition to serve as a capstone project for the

 Provide experiential learning opportunities for local high school and college students

 Publish an Expedition Documentary

-Highlight conservation needs and challenges for the Perkiomen
+Highlight conservation needs and challenges for the Perkiomen Creek

-* Explore the recreational opportunities that the Perkiomen affords
+Explore the recreational opportunities the Perkiomen Creek affords